 A few other tips we like to share with new students include:

-- Complete the Writing Skills Test - Directed Self-Placement (WST-DSP) as soon as possible.
+- Complete the Upper Division Writing Directed Self Placement as soon as possible.
 This test will help you determine if you are eligible for SJSU Studies Courses and SOCI 100W.